Pierre Louis Maupertuis: Biography

 Maupertuis was born at Saint-Malo, France, to a moderately wealthy family of merchant-corsairs.
 His father, Renė, had been involved in a number of enterprises that were central to the monarchy so that he thrived socially and politically.
 The son was educated in mathematics by a private tutor, Nicolas Guisnée, and upon completing his formal education his father secured him a largely honorific cavalry commission.
 After three years in the cavalry, during which time he became acquainted with fashionable social and mathematical circles, he moved to Paris and began building his reputation as a mathematician and literary wit.
 In 1723 he was admitted to the Académie des Sciences.

 Commemorating stamp of the French Geodesic Mission to Lapland.

 His early mathematical work revolved around the vis viva controversy, for which Maupertuis developed and extended the work of Isaac Newton (whose theories were not yet widely accepted outside England) and argued against the waning Cartesian mechanics.
 In the 1730s, the shape of the Earth became a flashpoint in the battle among rival systems of mechanics.
-Maupertuis, based on his exposition of Newton (with the help of his mentor Johan Bernoulli) predicted that the Earth should be oblate, while his rival Jacques Cassini measured it astronomically to be prolate.
+Maupertuis, based on his exposition of Newton (with the help of his mentor Johann Bernoulli) predicted that the Earth should be oblate, while his rival Jacques Cassini measured it astronomically to be prolate.
 In 1736 Maupertuis acted as chief of the French Geodesic Mission sent by King Louis XV to Lapland to measure the length of a degree of arc of the meridian.
 His results, which he published in a book detailing his procedures, essentially settled the controversy in his favour.
 The book included an adventure narrative of the expedition, and an account of the Käymäjärvi Inscriptions in Sweden.
 On his return home he became a member of almost all the scientific societies of Europe.